ionic-team/capacitor/site/docs-md/guides/universal-app-links.md

 **Platforms**: Web, iOS, Android

-Universal links (iOS) and App Links (Android) offer the ability to take users directly to specific content within a native app (aka deep linking).
+Universal links (iOS) and App Links (Android) offer the ability to take users directly to specific content within a native app (common known as deep linking).

 When users tap or click on a deep link, the mobile operating system sends the user directly into your app without routing through the device's web browser or website first.
 If the app isn't installed, then the user is directed to the website.